cmdcolin/oddgenes/README.md

 ### Maternal RNAs being passed down

-Maternal RNAs can show activity in the zygote (e.g. https://en.wikipedia.org/wiki/Maternal_to_zygotic_transition) which can lead to complex transgenerational effects
+Maternal RNAs can show activity in the zygote (e.g. https://en.wikipedia.org/wiki/Maternal_to_zygotic_transition), which can lead to complex transgenerational effects

 ### Lowly expressed RNA has large effects

-A lncRNA VELUCT almost flies under the radar in a lung cancer screen due to being very lowly expressed such that it is "below the detection limit in total RNA from NCI-H460 cells by RT-qPCR as well as RNA-Seq", however this study confirms it as a factor in experiments
+A lncRNA VELUCT almost flies under the radar in a lung cancer screen due to being very lowly expressed, such that it is "below the detection limit in total RNA from NCI-H460 cells by RT-qPCR as well as RNA-Seq", however this study confirms it as a factor in experiments (2025 note: this article has basically no citations, unclear whether it actually is impactful)

 https://www.ncbi.nlm.nih.gov/pubmed/28160600?dopt=Abstract